Practical review

 - Identify each specific error in the insurer calculation rather than only saying the payment is low.

-- If no clear written answer follows, move to formal review and prepare the PIC pathway early.
+- If no clear written answer follows, choose whether to request an optional insurer review or prepare a PIC dispute.

 Why acting early matters